Afghan assembly sets November date for decision on U.S. troops

 Some members have, however, already made it plain they will oppose the U.S. request for immunity from Afghan prosecution.

-"If this pact is signed, it means giving a license to infidels to kill Muslims," said Qazi Nazir Anafi, a lawmaker and senior member of the top religious panel, the Ulema Council.
+"If this pact is signed, it means giving a licence to infidels to kill Muslims," said Qazi Nazir Anafi, a lawmaker and senior member of the top religious panel, the Ulema Council.

 The collapse of similar talks between the United States and Iraq in 2011 - partly over the issue of immunity - led to the United States completely ending its forces' mission there.